- Learn more about our generous financial aid policies on the Columbia Financial Aid Initiative FAQs page.

 Wages for work study jobs range from approximately $7 to $12, depending on the job and your qualifications.
 Most first-year students earn approximately $7-8 per hour and therefore work about ten to twelve hours a week to fulfill their work study allocation.

-We include a standard amount of $2,807 in every student’s cost of attendance for books and other personal expenses.
+We include a standard amount in every student’s cost of attendance for books and other personal expenses.
+In 2013-2014, the amount is $3,028.
 Normally, students use the earnings from their term time job to help cover these expenses.

 Additional billed costs you might accrue include laboratory or language fees (for certain classes) and laundry service (optional).
 Some courses, particularly in the sciences and languages have fees ranging from $5 to $150.
 Laundry service costs begin at $20.
 These charges will not appear on the first Student Account Statement, but will appear on subsequent Student Account Statements.

 You should plan for additional un-billed costs for books and miscellaneous expenses.
 Miscellaneous expenses may include such things as academic supplies, personal items, and recreation.
-Our office uses a figure of $2,807 for these books and miscellaneous items when figuring the student’s cost of attendance.
+For 2013-2014, our office uses a figure of $3,028 for these books and miscellaneous items when figuring the student’s cost of attendance.

 In addition, you should budget for the cost of travel between home and New York.
 Students who will be flying to school are encouraged to take advantage of the lowest student fares available by booking as early as possible.
 If you do not have a travel agent, you may want to contact STA Travel at 800-777-0112 or the STA Travel Web site.
 We also encourage students to check online for bargains by doing a search for “student travel”.